 John F. Kennedy High School: Welcome

 WELCOME friends, family, fans and Alumni of the Kennedy Eagles Football program.
 Thank you for taking the time to visit our website.
-Please check out what the site has to offer, including the 2016 schedule, roster, player profiles, 2015 photo/video highlights and much more!
-We hope that you will follow our Eagles through the regular season as they prepare to capture the 2016 Brass Division title!
+Please check out what the site has to offer, including the 2018 schedule, roster, player profiles, 2017 photo/video highlights and much more!
+We hope that you will follow our Eagles through the regular season as they look to capture a third consecutive Brass Division title!

 Thanks for your support.